Gold & Silver Spot Price Tracker

 Platinum

 Rarer than gold, platinum is used in American Platinum Eagle bullion coins.
-Historically priced above gold, though the relationship has shifted in recent years.
-A key industrial and investment metal.
+Historically priced above gold, though the relationship has shifted in recent years due to changes in automotive and industrial demand.
+A key investment and industrial metal worth tracking alongside gold and silver.

 Palladium

-Relatively new to numismatics but surged past gold in price in recent years due to automotive demand.
+Relatively new to numismatics but surged past gold in price in recent years due to automotive catalytic converter demand.
 The U.S. Mint has produced Palladium American Eagles since 2017.
-Highly volatile.
+Highly volatile and primarily driven by industrial rather than investment demand.

 | Coin | Silver Content (troy oz) | Composition | Notes |